Matthew Mellon

-Matthew Taylor Mellon II (January 28, 1964 – April 16, 2018) was an American businessman who was a chairman of the New York Republican State Committee's finance committee.
+Matthew Taylor Mellon II (January 28, 1964 – April 16, 2018) was an American businessman and fashion industry entrepreneur who was also a chairman of the New York Republican State Committee's finance committee.
 He was a member of the Mellon family.

 Early life

 Born in New York City to Karl Negley Mellon and Anne Stokes Bright, Mellon was raised in Manhattan, Palm Beach, Florida, and Northeast Harbor, Maine.
 He attended The Phelps School, a boys' boarding school in Malvern, Pennsylvania, followed by college at the Wharton School of the University of Pennsylvania, where he studied management.
 Mellon's father abandoned the family when he was five years old, before dying by suicide in 1983.

 Mellon was a descendant of Judge Thomas Mellon, founder of the Mellon Bank (now part of The Bank of New York Mellon Corporation).
 Mellon was named after his paternal grandfather, Matthew Taylor Mellon, who was the elder son of businessman William Larimer Mellon Sr. On his maternal side, Mellon was a direct descendant of Anthony Joseph Drexel, a banker whose investment firm was a precursor to Drexel Burnham Lambert.

 Mellon maintained associations with Drexel University and Carnegie Mellon University, both of which were founded by family members.
 He was also involved with the National Gallery of Art, the core of whose collection was donated to the nation by his great-uncle, Andrew Mellon.
 In the 1990s, he worked on developing a documentary on the life of philanthropist and saint Katharine Drexel.